Linguistics 001 Lecture 7 Morphology

 But morphology is basically gratuitous, as well as complex and irregular: anything that a language does with morphology, it usually can also do more straightforwardly with syntax; and there is always some other language that does the same thing with syntax.

 For instance, English morphology inflects nouns to specify plurality: thus dogs means "more than one dog".
 This inflection lets us be specific, in a compact way, about the distinction between one and more-than-one.
 Of course, we could always say the same thing in a more elaborated way, using the resources of syntax rather than morphology: more than one dog.
-If we want to be vague, we have to be long winded: one or more dogs.
+If we want to be vague, we have to be long winded: one or more dogs; a number of dogs greater than one; etc.

 Modern Standard Chinese (also known as "Mandarin" or "Putonghua") makes exactly the opposite choice: there is no morphological marking for plurality, so we can be succinctly vague about whether we mean one or more of something, while we need to be more long-winded if we want to be specific.
 Thus (in Pinyin orthography with tone numbers after each syllable):